Russ Weeks

 Weeks was defeated for re-election in November 2006 by Democrat Mike Green.

 In January 2008 it was reported that Weeks was planning to challenge incumbent Governor Joe Manchin in the 2008 election.
 Russ became the Republican nominee and lost the general election to Manchin.
+On December 19, 2024, Weeks died at his home in New Bern, North Carolina, at the age of 82.